International-Data-Spaces-Association/IDSA-Rulebook/documentation/3_Interoperability.md

 ## Guiding principles for Data Spaces

-As described in the previous sections, there are guiding principles in Data Spaces that are not only shaping the [functional requirements,(https://docs.internationaldataspaces.org/ids-knowledgebase/v/idsa-rulebook/idsa-rulebook/3_functional_requirements)], but also take effect in reasoning over interoperability.
+As described in the previous sections, there are [guiding principles,(https://docs.internationaldataspaces.org/ids-knowledgebase/v/idsa-rulebook/idsa-rulebook/2_guiding_principles)] in
+Data Spaces that are not only shaping the [functional requirements,(https://docs.internationaldataspaces.org/ids-knowledgebase/v/idsa-rulebook/idsa-rulebook/3_functional_requirements)], but also take effect in reasoning over interoperability.
 Those guiding principles are the foundation of any interoperability framework for